calliope-project/calliope/doc/user/running.rst

    * The model is consistent and properly defined but infeasible.
 Calliope will be able to construct the model and pass it on to the solver, but the solver (after a potentially long time) will abort with a message stating that the model is infeasible.
    * There is a bug in Calliope causing the model to crash either before being passed to the solver, or after the solver has completed and when results are passed back to Calliope.

-Calliope provides some run configuration options to make it easier to determine the cause of the first two of these possibilities.
-See the :ref:`debugging options described in the full configuration listing <debugging_runs_config>`.
+Calliope provides help in diagnosing model issues.
+See the section on :ref:`debugging failing runs <debugging_runs_config>`.